-(Incorporated in Malaysia) No. of shares he ld I/We (F full Name in Block Letters) of (Address) being a member/members of the above Company appoint full Name in Block Letters) of or failing him, (Address) (F full Name in Block Letters) of (Address) as my/our Proxy to vote in my/our name(s) on my/our behalf at the Twentieth Monday, 26 October, 2015 at 10.00 a.m. and at any adjournment thereof in the e Company 1 to be held on Resolution For Against To approve the payment of Directors' fees of RM198,000.00 for the financial May 2015. al year ended Resolution 1 To re-elect Guan Kok Beng, who retires pursuant to Article 126 of the Compan Association, as a Director of the Company. ny's Articles of Resolution 2 To re-elect Guan Kim Heng, who retires pursuant to Article 126 of the Compan Association, as a Director of the Company. ny's Articles of Resolution 3 To re-appoint Messrs Grant Thornton as the Company's Auditors.
-Resolution 4 To empower the Directors to issue and allot shares up to 10% of the issued sl the Company. hare capital of Resolution 5 To renew the authority to purchase up to 10% of the issued and paid-up shall the Company. nare capital of Resolution 6 (Please indicate with an "X" in the appropriate box against each Resolution hor this form will be taken to authorise the proxy to vote at his/her discretion.) w you wish you r proxy to vote.
-If no instruc tion is given, Dated this day of 20 15.
+No. of shares held

+I/We of (Full Name in B lock Letters) being a member/members of the above Company appoint (Address) being a member/members of the above company appoint (Full Name in B lock Letters) of (Address) or failing him, (Address) (Full Name in B lock Letters) of (Address) as my/our Proxy to vote in my/our name(s) on my/our behalf at the Twenty First Annu be held on Friday, 28 October 2016 at 10.00 a.m. and at any adjournment thereof in Resolution For Against To approve the payment of Directors' fees of RM206,000 for the financial year ended 31 May 2016.
+Resolution 1 To re-elect Mr. Sim Yee Fuan, who retires pursuant to Article 126 of the Company's Articles of Association, as a Director of the Company.
+Resolution 2 To re-appoint Messrs Grant Thornton as the Company's Auditors.
+Resolution 3 To empower the Directors to issue and allot shares up to 10% of the issued share capital of the Company.
+Resolution 4 To renew the authority to purchase up to 10% of the issued and paid-up share capital of the Company.
+Resolution 5 (Please indicate with an "X" in the appropriate box against each Resolution how you w is given, this form will be taken to authorise the proxy to vote at his/her discretion.) vish your proxy to vote.
+If n o instruction Dated this day of 2016.
 Signature of Shareholder